WildEarth: Animals

 Animals that are seen on the WildEarth drives and live camera include a variety of birds, insects, antelope spotted hyenas, lions, leopard, hippopotamus and elephants.
 Rhinoceros are not shown on the broadcasts except for in Phinda and the Maasai Mara due to threat of poaching.
 As of August 2022, rhinos are shown on Sabi Sands, but only if they're de-horned.
 Plants are also shown and discussed as they are of importance to the ecosystem, and sometimes have medicinal properties.

 Some animals featured on the live drives have been named by the guides, lodges and viewers.
 These include the hyenas, lions and leopards.
-Some named animals include Ribbon, Corky, Ntima, Ndebele (members of the Djuma hyena clan, with Ribbon as the former matriarch and Corky as the current matriarch), Tingana and Thandi (leopards).
+Some named animals include Ribbon, Corky, Ntima, Ndebele (members of the Djuma hyena clan, with Ribbon as the former matriarch and June as the current matriarch), Tingana and Thandi (leopards).
 These names are used to help viewers and guides identify different animals featured on both the drives and live camera, and to also form a connection with the animals.
 Most of the animals are named when they are between five months to one year old.